VoynichLabs/SnakeBench/README.md

 ## Architecture Summary

 - **Backend (Python):** Contains the core game logic (`main.py`) for simulating a snake game where each snake can be controlled by an LLM.
 It tracks game state, records round-by-round history, manages collisions and apple spawning, and decides game outcomes.
-A separate script (`run_batch.py`) handles running a target model against multiple opponents in parallel, with options for cost-based filtering.
+Celery tasks (`tasks.py`) handle running games at scale via Redis-backed workers.

 - **Frontend (Next.js):** Provides a visual dashboard for game results.
 It pulls data via APIs to render leaderboards and ASCII-based match replays clearly showing the state of the board.